What Are Your Rights During a Police Interrogation in Utah?

 That means confessions are harder to come by than they used to be — and unfortunately, the result is sometimes rough and downright illegal questioning tactics.
 To make matters worse, it’s often the most vulnerable demographics who are targeted for coerced confessions, including juveniles, non-English speakers, and individuals living with a mental illness.

 Fortunately, you can fight back against the repercussions of a false confession.
-If you feel your rights were violated in any way during a police interrogation, call Utah criminal defense attorney Darwin Overson immediately at (801) 758-2287, or contact our law offices online.
+If you feel your rights were violated in any way during a police interrogation, call Salt Lake City criminal defense lawyer Darwin Overson immediately at (801) 758-2287, or contact our law offices online.

 The evidence obtained during a coerced confession may be inadmissible in court, and our firm may be able to have the evidence against you suppressed.
 Our phone lines are staffed around the clock and your first consultation is free, so call as soon as you can to start exploring your legal options.